 Moreover, not only are actions brought under Title I brought on behalf of the state, they are also controlled by the state in important ways.
-In Waffle House, the Court noted that the EEOC had "exclusive authority over the choice of forum and the prayer for relief once a charge has been filed."75 By allowing the state to intervene as of right within the first thirty days and at any point in the litigation as long as it demonstrates good cause, Title I gives the supervise the attorneys they choose to hire to pursue actions.
-By contrast, a rule disallowing qui tam actions would significantly interfere with a legitimate exercise of legislative authority aimed at accomplishing the important public purpose of augmenting scarce government resources for civil prosecutions.
-Id. at 154.
+In Waffle House, the Court noted that the EEOC had "exclusive authority over the choice of forum and the prayer for relief once a charge has been filed."70 By allowing the state to intervene as of right within the first thirty days and at any point in the litigation as long as it demonstrates good cause, Title I gives the state a similar ability to control the litigation as the EEOC had, and considerably more than the state has under PAGA.